Choc91/General-Assembly-Capstone/README.md

 ### Conclusions and Recommendations

--Random Forest Classifier Sensitivity(0.86708) is the best among the models and managed to marginally outperform the baseline(0.86508), therefore this is our recommended model.
+-Random Forest Classifier Sensitivity of 0.86708 is the best among the models and managed to marginally outperform the baseline score of 0.86508, therefore this is our recommended model.

 -Improvements can be made to the model with a more recent and a larger data set as well as grid-searching hyper-parameters and introducing Recurrent Neural Networks.